 3. Avoid Closing Old Accounts

-The temptation is strong to close credit cards once they’re paid off, but leaving them open can build up your credit score.
-That’s because the way you handle current lines of credit is of more interest to creditors than how you handled past credit lines.
+For one, the way you handle current lines of credit is of more interest to creditors than how you handled past credit lines.
 Recently closed accounts will still factor into your score, but open accounts will carry more weight.
-The age of your credit history amounts to 15 percent of your total FICO score.
-When combined with your credit mix, it accounts for 21 percent of your score from VantageScore.

-4. Add Missing Accounts or Utilities to Credit Report
+4. Add Rent and Utilities to Your Credit Report

 5. Increase Your Credit Limit

-Increasing your credit limit isn’t a viable solution for everyone, but if you already have good credit, doing this can encourage your score to rise above 700.
+Increasing your credit card and line-of-credit limits isn’t a viable solution for everyone, but if you already have good credit, doing this can encourage your score to rise above 700.
 Your credit limit is a contributing factor to the utilization ratio because it represents the amount of available credit.
 An increased limit can help lower the ratio, improving overall credit.